Setup

 Filtering massively reduced the number of spectral peaks from 111 to 19.

-Attaching MS level 2 spectra works smoothly with ms2 module.
-In principle, we can perform the same operation using PeakMap methods introduced in chapter 7.
+Attaching MS level 2 spectra works smoothly with the ms2 module.
+In principle, we can perform the same operation using PeakMap methods introduced in Chapter 7.
 Let’s start again with exploring the peak map:

 As we have already seen, the example peak map contains 4 different precursor ions.
-To get the specific ms2 data of each precursor we can use the split_by_precursors() method:
+To get the specific MS level 2 data of each precursor we can use the split_by_precursors() method:

 [9]: